-National Anthem – Jana Gana Mana controversy
+National Anthem of India – Jana Gana Mana controversy

 The definition of a National Anthem according to Wikipedia is – “A national anthem (also national hymn, song etc.) is a generally patriotic musical composition that evokes and eulogizes the history, traditions and struggles of its people, recognized either by a nation’s government as the official national song, or by convention through use by the people.”